christine-sun/contented/README.md

 * Creation
     * User can add a new content task
     * User can categorize content based on social media platform
-* Calendar
+* Analytics
-    * User can view upcoming tasks in the week and month
+    * User can view how their recent posts have been performing

 Nice to have
 * Profile
     * User can view content performance metrics
     * Incorporate gamification elements where completing tasks lets users gain points in the app

+* Calendar
+    * User can view upcoming tasks in the week and month

 * Settings
     * User can enable dark mode